perseusrigging/UnrealControlRigPlugins/README.md

-Perseus Vector Constraint Plugin for Unreal Control Rig
+Perseus Vector Constraint Plugin for Unreal Control Rig The binary version is compiled for Unreal Engine 5.6

 The Perseus Vector Constraint plugin for Unreal Control Rig introduces two powerful nodes: